gr8scott06/kava/internal/x/paychan/README.md

  	- can’t submit an update from an unitialised account
  	- pay without a --from returns confusing error
  - use custom errors instead of using sdk.ErrInternal
- - split off signatures from update as with txs/msgs - testing easier, code easier to use, doesn't store sigs unecessarily on chain
+ - split off signatures from update as with txs/msgs - testing easier, code easier to use, doesn't store sigs unnecessarily on chain
  - consider removing pubKey from UpdateSignature - instead let channel module access accountMapper
  - refactor queue into one object
  - remove printout during tests caused by mock app initialisation